kumeS/GoogleImage2Array/README.md

 #show CatImg
 display.array(CatImg)

-#A example to bind arrays (ex. x and y) at the first dimension.
-#unname(EBImage::abind(x, y, along=1))
 ```

-Then, you should have the results of the tiled images.
+You should have the results of the tiled images as follows.

 ![Image_persian_cat](inst/image/Image_persian_cat.png)

+# Functions

+- GoogleImage2array: create array from image thumbnails via the google image search.
+- bind.array: bind two 4d arrays to one 4d array.
+- display.array: display 4d array as a tiled image.
+- display.spiral: display 4d array as a spiral image.

 # License
 Copyright (c) 2021 Satoshi Kume